 The first ‘ZTL’ was created by Julius Caesar to ease ancient Rome’s traffic problems with too many carriages.

 38. Emperor Nero didn’t actually play the fiddle while Rome burned

-The Emperor Nero has been credited as ‘playing the fiddle while Rome burned’ in 64AD.
-In fact we know from sources that he wasn’t in Rome during the fire, rather he was in his home town of Anzio 40 kms from Rome, and fiddles didn’t exist; rather he was famous for playing the lyre.
-Learn more on our Glory of Rome tour.
+Emperor Nero has been credited as ‘playing the fiddle while Rome burned’ in 64AD.
+In fact, we know from sources that he wasn’t in Rome during the fire, rather he was in his hometown of Anzio 40 km from Rome, and fiddles didn’t exist; rather he was famous for playing the lyre.
+Learn more about our Rome in a Day tour here.